 Matt has prepared and defended a number of corporate witnesses in national product liability cases.
 Since 2005, there have been 20 such witnesses in three different MDL mass tort proceedings, for a total of 38 days of depositions.
 Two recent articles published by Matt in the area of witness preparation are "Preparing a Witness for a Successful Deposition" (Law360, September 10, 2008) and "8 Simple Rules for Successful Direct Exam" (Law360, May 14, 2009).
-He has also been quoted by Law360 on how the U.S. Supreme Court's ruling in Riegel v.
-Medtronic has affected medical device lawsuits ("Riegel Loophole Keeps PMA Device Cases Afloat, Barely," Law360, July 17, 2013) and by Missouri Lawyers Weekly on professional ethics and civility in high-profile cases ("How can Al Watkins say those things?," Missouri Lawyers Weekly, October 17, 2013).
+He has also been quoted by Law360 on the impact of expert witness testimony in bellwether trials ("Zimmer's Expert Takedown Poses Hurdles For Knee Patients," Law360, November 12, 2015) and how the U.S. Supreme Court's ruling in Riegel v.
+Medtronic has affected medical device lawsuits ("Riegel Loophole Keeps PMA Device Cases Afloat, Barely," Law360, July 17, 2013); and by Missouri Lawyers Weekly on professional ethics and civility in high-profile cases ("How can Al Watkins say those things?," Missouri Lawyers Weekly, October 17, 2013).

 On May 26, 2010, Matthew Keenan presented a Webinar on behalf of the International Association of Defense Counsel on this topic — “Preparing the Corporate Representative for Deposition.”